smoghadamreza/xtrader/Writerside/topics/income-model.md

 # Income

 This doc is a thorough explanation of the model `Income` which is located in `data/models.py`.
-This django model is for storing #TODO.
+This django model is for storing a user's income on a certain `symbol_id`.

 ## What does it inherit?